CRA Interview Questions

 It is also important to show how you prioritized those tasks in order to perform the duties needed to meet your timeline.

-Tell me about a time where you missed a deadline.And before you start thinking too hard on this one, let me state that everyone has missed a deadline.
+Before you start thinking too hard on this one, let me state that everyone has missed a deadline.

 Everyone.

-• Or – if you were overwhelmed with tasks and all of them were urgent or important, how you asked for help or delegated to someone else.
+You should also discuss how you reprioritized your workload in order to address the most urgent or most important tasks.
+Or – if you were overwhelmed with tasks and all of them were urgent or important, how you asked for help or delegated to someone else.

-• And – the most important point is to explain what you learned from the missed deadline.
+And the most important point is to explain what you learned from the missed deadline.
 Said differently, what have you put into place to ensure you don’t make the same mistake again?

-While the entry level candidate may not have a specific work-related example, anyone with work experience should be prepared with a real work-related example rather than a personal one.
+While the entry-level candidate may not have a specific work-related example, anyone with work experience should be prepared with a real work-related example rather than a personal one.

 A side note from Ang: When someone tells me they have never missed a deadline, it leaves me with the impression that either they don’t commit, they don’t worry about missing a commitment, or they don’t self-assess.
 Everyone has missed a deadline (everyone).

-How do you determine priorities when scheduling your time?
-Give examples.While similar to the first question on how you organize a big project, this one is different in that it focuses on time management rather than organizational skills.
+While similar to the first question on how you organize a big project, this one is different in that it focuses on time management rather than organizational skills.

 A side note from Ang: It is absolutely appropriate to discuss how you prioritize in a balanced way…family, personal, and work priorities.

-Describe a time when you had too many projects or assignments due at the same time.
-How did you handle it?As with some of the other questions, the interviewer is going to be looking at your abilities in the following areas:
+The unasked portion of this question is: How did you handle it?
+As with some of the other questions, the interviewer is going to be looking at your abilities in the following areas:

 • How you reprioritize on the fly.

-• How you ask for help.
+• How you delegate or ask for help with the workload.

-What do you do to prepare for a visit?Hiring managers are going to want to feel confident that you have a methodology…a standard step-by-step process that you employ every time you are preparing to conduct a visit.
+Hiring managers want to feel confident that you have a methodology.
+Answer this question with the standard step-by-step process that you employ every time you prepare to conduct a visit.

-Please provide a real example of when you prepared to conduct a visit, but once you started the visit (whether remote or onsite), you realize there had been a crisis that wasn’t dealt with properly (drug not refrigerated, SAE or AE not reported, etc).Behavioral interview questions are telling, and many candidates fail when answering ‘tell me about a time’ circumstance questions because they answer in hypotheticals.
-Meaning, a weak answer would simply be a statement on how you think you would handle the situation rather than describing a specific situation.
+Behavioral interview questions are telling, and many candidates fail when answering ‘tell me about a time’ circumstance questions because they answer in hypotheticals.
+A weak answer would simply be a statement on how you think you would handle the situation rather than describing a real and relevant example.

 Instead, consider answering this question in this way: